 The newly (2017) opened Arhontiko Hotel in Pothia is also gorgeous: small and affordable boutique with harbour views.

 The main town of Pothia – where the ferry docks, is bustling with tavernas all eager to get the custom of the many yachts moored in the summer.
 To fully appreciate the island, hire a car and go to Vathy on the west coast, then up to Emborio, in the north.
-English is limited in these places, but it’s possible to get by with a smile and lots of hand gestures.
+English is limited in these places, but it’s possible to get by with a smile and lots of hand gestures (See Google map above).

 Not many British tourists visit Kalymnos, even though it is reachable by airplane.
 The small airport is located near Panormous in the west of the island.
 Mainly German, Scandinavian and French tourists come here.

-Pserimos is just off the coast of Kalymnos and can be visited in a day.
+Pserimos is a separate island just off the coast of Kalymnos and can be visited in a day.
 There’s not a lot here; the odd taverna and beautiful beaches.

 Lastly, with its mountainous terrain, Kalymnos is popular for walkers.
 Not me though, once my research was done, I was quite happy to relax in the heat by the pool or the sea.

 All opinions and views expressed here are my own.